Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 *   See [Data Mart Concepts](data-mart-concepts.md) for more information.

 ## The data mart load plan
-A data mart must be scheduled to load at one ore more servers before it will be available for requests from analyses or data extracts.
+A data mart must be scheduled to load at one or more servers before it will be available for requests from analyses or data extracts.
 Check that a data mart load plan is defined for this data mart and that the following requirements are fulfilled:
 *   Check that the load plan handles the correct data mart.
 *   A node group must be assigned to this load plan.
 See **[Nodes and Node Groups](#nodes-and-node-groups)** below.
 *   Check that the load plans **Enabled**-flag has been set.